saltyorg/docs/docs/saltbox/install/install.md

 You may already have this remote configured or know how to do it if you are coming from a similar setup like Cloudbox or PlexGuide.

+If you do, you are probably best served to use your existing setup.

-If you are coming from Cloudbox, you can and should use your existing rclone setup rather than going through the setup again.
+If you are coming from Cloudbox, you *can and should* use your existing rclone setup rather than going through the setup again.

 If you are starting from scratch, the process is documented [here](../../reference/rclone.md).